Macau Scientific and Cultural Centre Museum: First floor

 This floor covers a period of more than 5,000 years of Chinese history and art.
-The collection consists of terracottas, Chinese bronzes, stoneware, blue and white porcelain, green family porcelain, pink family porcelain, emblazoned and monogrammed porcelain, religious symbolic porcelain, Shek Wan ceramics, opium-smoking paraphernalia, china trade, lacquers, paintings from Chinese and European schools, fans, silverware, costumes and a collection of numismatics.
+The collection consists of terracottas, Chinese bronzes, stoneware, blue and white porcelain, green family porcelain, pink family porcelain, emblazoned and monogrammed porcelain, religious symbolic porcelain, Shek Wan ceramics, opium-smoking paraphernalia, china trade, lacquerware, paintings from Chinese and European schools, fans, silverware, costumes and a collection of numismatics.

 Collections

 View part of the museum's collection, openly available to download under a CC BY-SA 4.0 licence here.

 Bronzes

 The manufacture of bronze began in the Xia dynasty (c.2200-1765 B.C.), reaching its zenith during the Shang dynasty (c.
 1700-1050 B.C.).
 It was linked to sacrificial religious rituals and ancestor worship.
 The first bronzes copied the forms of Neolithic ceramics such as three-footed vases, pedestal plates and jugs.
 The main decorative motif of the ritual vases of the Shang dynasty was the Taotie – a mask of a non-specified animal with eyes, ears, mouth, horns and paws.
 A Taotie mask features on a Gui vessel from the Zhou period (c.
-771-475 BC) in the museum's collection.
+771–475 BC) in the museum's collection.

 Archeological excavations of tombs of later epochs, Zhou of the East, Han and Tang, reveal the existence of various bronze objects (vases for wine and other beverages, food containers, arms and mirrors) necessary for everyday life and the afterlife.

-One of the oldest objects in the museum's collection is a bronze Jue ritual vessel from the Shang Dynasty (c.
-1750 - 1050 BC).
+One of the oldest objects in the museum's collection is a bronze Jue ritual vessel from the Shang dynasty (c.
+1750 – 1050 BC).
 This vessel in which wine was served was called Jue because of its form resembling a bird with a broad beak, used to pour the liquid, and a tail.
 It also has two wings and three feet.

-The collection also holds a bronze sculpture of a dragon dating from the Zhou dynasty (475-221 BC).
+The collection also holds a bronze sculpture of a dragon dating from the Zhou dynasty (475–221 BC).
 The dragon is a hybrid of various animals having the head of a lion, the wings and claws of a bird and the scales of a fish.
 This amalgamation is a symbol for China, given that China was initially made up of several regions, each symbolised by an animal.